Invariant measures, matching and the frequency of 0 for signed binary expansions: First results on matching and the frequency of 0

-They prove that $\Gamma = \Lambda \backslash \{0\}$ and show, among other things, that the derived set $\Lambda'$, i.e., the set $\Lambda$ minus its isolated points, is a Cantor set.
+which under an appropriate coding can be seen as a representation of all the kneading invariants of unimodal maps.
+They showed, among other things, that the derived set $\Lambda'$, i.e., the set $\Lambda$ minus its isolated points, is a Cantor set.
 In particular this yields that $\Lambda$ is closed, uncountable, totally disconnected and has Lebesgue measure 0.
-From results on $\alpha$-continued fractions in \cite{CT12} it follows that $\Lambda$ has Hausdorff dimension 1.
-Since $\mathcal N$ is homeomorphic to $\Lambda \backslash \{ 0 \}$ via the bi-Lipschitz homeomorphism $x \mapsto \frac1x$ on $[1,2]$, we can use these correspondences to conclude that $\mathcal N$ has the following properties: \begin{itemize} \item[(i)] the set ${\mathcal N}$ has cardinality of the continuum, \item[(ii)] the set $\mathcal N$ has Lebesgue measure 0, \item[(iii)] the set ${\mathcal N}$ has Hausdorff dimension 1, \item[(iv)] the set ${\mathcal N}$ is totally disconnected and closed. \end{itemize} So, Theorem~\ref{t:measure0} also follows from the properties of $\Lambda$, but we think that the proof of Theorem~\ref{t:measure0} gives more insight.
-In the next section we use the relation with $\Lambda$ to study the matching behaviour of $S_\alpha$ in more detail.
+In \cite{CT12} it was shown that $\Lambda$ has Hausdorff dimension 1.
+Since $\mathcal N$ is homeomorphic to $\Lambda \backslash \{ 0 \}$ via the bi-Lipschitz homeomorphism $x \mapsto \frac1x$ on $[1,2]$, we can use these correspondences to conclude that $\mathcal N$ has the following properties: \begin{itemize} \item[(i)] the set $\mathcal N$ has Lebesgue measure 0, \item[(ii)] the set ${\mathcal N}$ has Hausdorff dimension 1, \item[(iii)] the set ${\mathcal N}$ is totally disconnected and closed. \end{itemize} Note that these properties also imply that matching occurs Lebesgue almost everywhere.